 Just choose your salon carefully, ask the right questions, and don’t go too long, too thick, or too cheap.

-Your eyes deserve better than a bargain gone wrong.
+Your eyes deserve better than a bargain gone wrong, as emphasized by blessingstimes.